restatedev/sdk-go/README.md

 [Restate](https://restate.dev/) is a system for easily building resilient applications using *distributed durable async/await*.
 This repository contains the Restate SDK for writing services in **Golang**.

-> [!NOTE]
-> This SDK has not yet seen a stable release and APIs are subject to change.
-Feedback is welcome via [issues](https://github.com/restatedev/sdk-go/issues/new) and in [Discord](https://discord.gg/skW3AZ6uGd).

 ## Community

 * 🤗️ [Join our online community](https://discord.gg/skW3AZ6uGd) for help, sharing feedback and talking to the community.